Julie Biteen: Early life and education

 Biteen was born in Montreal.
 Her father worked in Human Resources and her mother was a librarian.
-As a child she enjoyed mathematics and thought that she might become a civil engineer.
-During her undergraduate studies she became fascinated by fundamental scientific research.
-Biteen majored in chemistry at Princeton University and worked under the supervision of Hershel Rabitz, where she studied maps for quantum control.
-After completing her bachelor's degree she moved to the California Institute of Technology (Caltech), where she worked toward a master's in applied physics.
-She stayed at Caltech for her doctoral research, working alongside Harry Atwater and Nathan Lewis.
-Her doctoral research considered nanoparticle plasmonics and quantum dot optoelectronics.
-She joined Stanford University as a postdoctoral scholar, where she worked on super-resolution imaging with William E. Moerner.
-As a postdoc she developed photoactivated localization microscopy systems to image Caulobacter crescentus, acquiring the first images of MreB, a protein found in bacteria.
+As a child, she enjoyed mathematics and thought that she might become a civil engineer.
+During her undergraduate studies, she became fascinated by fundamental scientific research.
+Biteen majored in chemistry at Princeton University and conducted research under the supervision of Hershel Rabitz by investigating maps for quantum control.
+After completing her bachelor's degree, she moved to the California Institute of Technology (Caltech), where she earned a master's in applied physics and completed her doctoral research with Harry Atwater and Nathan Lewis.
+In her doctoral research, she investigated nanoparticle plasmonics and quantum dot optoelectronics.
+She joined Stanford University as a postdoctoral scholar, where she used super-resolution imaging with William E. Moerner.
+As a postdoc, she developed photoactivated localization microscopy systems to image Caulobacter crescentus, acquiring the first images of MreB, a protein found in bacteria.